WhiteKebabs/Udacity-Self-Driving-Car/Lane_Finding/writeup.md

 #**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+* Using the algorithms and concepts taught in Lesson 2, create a pipeline that will detect lane lines.
-* Reflect on your work in a written report
+* Write a written report on the approaches I took, difficulties I encountered, and possible improvements.

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection

 ###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Approach

+The overall approach I took in order to detect lane lines is as follows:
+* Convert RGB image to greyscale
+* Create two separate traingle masks for the left and right lanes and apply them on the greyscale image
+* Apply the Uncanny algorithm to detect edges on the lanes
+* Apply the Hough Lines algorithm supplied to us as a helper function to extract potential lines from the images
+* Combine the left and right Hough Line extractions
+* Add the combined Hough lines extraction to the original image

 ###2.
-Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Difficulties

 ###3.
-Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Possible Improvements